TimMouskhelichvili/TimMouskhelichvili/README.md

 * ✅ You Will Get A Quote & Prototype in 24h or less
 * ✅ You Will Get An Experienced Developer That Will Save You Time And Money
 * ✅ You Will Get An App Written With the Latest Technologies
-* ✅ You Will Get 2 weeks of FREE support
+* ✅ You Will Get two weeks of FREE support

 ## HOW CAN YOU GET IT?
 * Book a free ☎️ @ https://calendly.com/aftrconsulting/30min-free-consultation